ash/raku-course/essentials/functions/return-result/index.md

 ## The last evaluated value

-In Raku, an explicit `return` is not required if the result that you want to return from a funciton is the last computed value in its body.
-Our `add` funciton can be simplified in this manner:
+In Raku, an explicit `return` is not required if the result that you want to return from a function is the last computed value in its body.
+Our `add` function can be simplified:

 ```raku
 sub add($x, $y) {